haiyan/Xadow_BLECommsBasic/README.md

 Xadow_BLECommsBasic
 ===================

-Basic code to establish BLE serial line between Xadow and another mobile device
+Basic code to establish BLE serial comms between Xadow and a mobile app.

+You can send a text string from your phone to the Xadow device via Bluetooth Low Energy, this string will then show up in the OLED display on the Xadow, or can be processed for what you need it to do.
+You can also send text strings from the Xadow to the mobile app.

 Setup your Xadow with: